magic-IOS/Multiple-Image-Upload-WITH-PHP/README.md

 Changes the file name to a fully unique file name to avoid over writing files with same names.

 The code is very raw and simple so that it can be copied over and implemented into other systems easily without any added bloatware to get in the way.

+Create server using below command in terminal

+php -S localhost:8000